 - Team spirit is lacking in this organizational structure.
 Although specialized employees can often work with high efficiency, they may fail to cooperate well with colleagues from different departments.

 - It’s hard to control management.
 This type of org chart sets challenges for the top manager to maintain the whole company as the business expands widely.
 Top managers cannot give orders directly to all staff, but they have to assign the mission to several department managers.
-Then department managers continue to split the task to smaller parts to give them to every single person.
+Then department managers continue to split the task into smaller parts to give them to every single person.